ietf-wg-acme/acme/draft-ietf-acme-acme.md

   : A URL from which the authorization can be fetched with a GET request.

 certificate (optional, string):
-: A URL for the certificate that has been issued in response to this application.
+: A URL for the certificate that has been issued in response to this order.

 ~~~~~~~~~~
 {